Kedleston Hall: Background

-On the death of the second Viscount Scarsdale, Richard Curzon in 1977, expenses compelled the heir, his cousin (Francis Curzon), to transfer the property to the care of the National Trust.
+On the death of Richard Curzon, 2nd Viscount Scarsdale in 1977, expenses compelled the heir, his cousin (Francis Curzon), to transfer the property to the care of the National Trust.

-Places and facilities named after the Curzon family name include Curzon Street believed to have been named after the third Viscount Howe, Mr. George Howe, and later transferred to another member of the family whose last name was Curzon.
-Curzon Avenue is a street in England's North West expanse, specifically Northwich, in the Weaver Vale constituency.
-In the world of athletics, Curzon Ashton F.C. is a soccer club situated in Ashton-Under-Lyne, which traces its history to the family's name owing to a few members of the family who participated in football.
-The key parks bearing the Curzon family name include Roker Curzon Park (Sunderland), Curzon Park (in Chester), and Curzon Park Abbey (a monastery of nuns).

 Exterior

-The design of the three-floored house is of three blocks linked by two segmentally curved corridors.
+The design of the three storey house is of three blocks linked by two segmentally curved corridors.
 The ground floor is rusticated, while the upper floors are of smooth-dressed stone.
 The central, corps de logis, the largest block, contains the state rooms and was intended only for formal entertaining.
 The East block was a self-contained country house in its own right, containing all the rooms for the family's private use, and the identical West block contained the kitchens and all other domestic rooms and staff accommodation.

 Plans for two more pavilions (as the two smaller blocks are known), of identical size and similar appearance, were never executed.
 These further wings were intended to contain, in the south-east a music room, and in the southwest a conservatory and chapel.
 Externally these latter pavilions would have differed from their northern counterparts by large glazed Serlian windows on the piano nobile of their southern facades.
 Here the blocks were to appear as of two floors only; a mezzanine was to have been disguised in the north of the music room block.
 The linking galleries here were also to contain larger windows, than on the north, and niches containing classical statuary.